MILLWRIGHTS PLACE – THE NEXT GENERATION BUILD TO RENT SCHEME

 The building includes rooftop terraces and shared entertainment space along with extensive cycle storage and maintenance facilities.
 Ranging from seven to 15 storeys, they will also feature co-working space at ground floor level for the increasing number of people working independently or running their own business.

-Cubex has worked closely with the award-winning architect Assael Architecture to create a scheme specifically designed for the Build to Rent market.
+Cubex has worked closely with the award-winning architect Assael Architecture and The Bush Consultancy to create a scheme specifically designed for the Build to Rent market.
 The proposal includes shared internal and external amenity spaces, which will be integral to the creation of a community, impacting positively on Finzels Reach.

 Significant investment in improvements to the area around Millwrights Place, including new landscaping, pedestrian and cycle routes, will help create a more attractive area and foster a sense of community.